coffeecore/Sonic-Pi-Music-sequencer/README.md

 A very simple step pattern and music instrument powered by [Sonic Pi](https://sonic-pi.net/ "Sonic Pi - The Live Coding Music Synth for Everyone") and controled by a [Piano HAT](https://github.com/pimoroni/Piano-HAT "Python library and examples for Piano HAT Raspberry Pi Add-on board") ~, some potards, buttons and with a E-Ink screen~ (N/A)

-- 40 patterns (more if you don't use Piano HAT)
+- 40 patterns (more if you use Sonic Pi part only)
-- 8 steps by pattern (more if you don't use Piano HAT)
+- 8 steps by pattern (more if you use Sonic Pi part only)
 - instrument mode
 - Sonic Pi Synth
 - Samples